What is cerebral palsy?

 In rare cases, some babies develop CP as a result of complications during the mother's pregnancy or at birth.
 Risk factors include:

 - Premature birth.
-Premature babies are at increased risk for developing bleeding in the brain (intraventricular hemorrhage, or IVH), which may result in CP.
+Premature babies are more likely to have bleeding in the brain (intraventricular hemorrhage, or IVH) or a brain injury called periventricular leukomalacia (PVL).
+Either of these problems may cause CP.

 - Placenta abruptio.
 The placenta usually separates from the wall of the uterus several minutes after the birth of the baby.
-If it separates before the baby is born, the baby loses the blood and oxygen supply from the mother, which increases the risk of developing CP.
+But if it separates before the baby is born, the baby loses the blood and oxygen supply from the mother.

 - Infections in the mother's uterus or vagina, such as strep infections, that transfer to the baby during birth.